aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 The Installer stack consists of the following resources:

-- `PBMMAccel-InstallerPipeline`: this is a `AWS::CodePipeline::Pipeline` that pulls the latest Accelerator code from GitHub.
-It launches the CodeBuild project `PBMMAccel-InstallerProject_pl`, executes the `PBMMAccel-Installer-SaveApplicationVersion` Lambda and launches the Accelerator state machine.
+- `ASEA-InstallerPipeline`: this is a `AWS::CodePipeline::Pipeline` that pulls the latest Accelerator code from GitHub.
+It launches the CodeBuild project `ASEA-InstallerProject_pl`, executes the `ASEA-Installer-SaveApplicationVersion` Lambda and launches the Accelerator state machine.
-- `PBMMAccel-InstallerProject_pl`: this is a `AWS::CodeBuild::Project` that installs the Accelerator in AWS account.
+- `ASEA-InstallerProject_pl`: this is a `AWS::CodeBuild::Project` that installs the Accelerator in AWS account.
-- `PBMMAccel-Installer-SaveApplicationVersion`: this is a `AWS::Lambda::Function` that stores the current Accelerator version into Parameter Store.
+- `ASEA-Installer-SaveApplicationVersion`: this is a `AWS::Lambda::Function` that stores the current Accelerator version into Parameter Store.
-- `PBMMAccel-Installer-StartExecution`: this is a `AWS::Lambda::Function` that launches the Accelerator after CodeBuild deploys the Accelerator.
+- `ASEA-Installer-StartExecution`: this is a `AWS::Lambda::Function` that launches the Accelerator after CodeBuild deploys the Accelerator.
-- Creation of AWS::DynamoDB::Table - `PBMMAccel-Parameters` and `PBMMAccel-Outputs` which are used for the internal operation of the Accelerator. `PBMMAccel-Outputs` is used to share CloudFormation stack outputs between regions, stacks and phases. `PBMMAccel-Parameters` is used to various configuration items like managed accounts, organizations structure, and limits.
+- Creation of AWS::DynamoDB::Table - `ASEA-Parameters` and `ASEA-Outputs` which are used for the internal operation of the Accelerator. `ASEA-Outputs` is used to share CloudFormation stack outputs between regions, stacks and phases. `ASEA-Parameters` is used to various configuration items like managed accounts, organizations structure, and limits.

 ![Installer Diagram](img/installer.png)

-The `PBMMAccel-InstallerPipeline` starts when first installed using the CloudFormation template.
+The `ASEA-InstallerPipeline` starts when first installed using the CloudFormation template.
 The administrator can also start the pipeline manually by clicking the `Release Change` button in the AWS Console.

 ![CodePipeline Release Change](img/codepipeline-release-change.png)

-This starts the `PBMMAccel-InstallerProject_pl` CodeBuild project.
+This starts the `ASEA-InstallerProject_pl` CodeBuild project.
 The CodeBuild project uses the GitHub source artifact.
 The CodeBuild projects spins up a new Linux instances and installs the Accelerator dependencies and starts the deployment of the Accelerator using the AWS Cloud Development Kit (CDK<sup>[1](#cdk)</sup>).

 CDK bootstraps its environment and creates the `CDKToolkit` stack in the AWS account.
 It creates the S3 bucket `cdktoolkit-stagingbucket-*` and the ECR repository `aws-cdk/assets`.